odcambc/gyoza/config/README.md

 * list your sample attributes
 * replace all parameter values with the ones adapted for your project
 * edit file paths if you've changed the file names listed in the previous section

+## Technical configuration

+The file containing technical config parameters to run the snakemake pipeline on HPC is [here](../profile/config.v8+.yaml).
+Theoretically, this file does not need to be modified too much, and flags added to the snakemake command line will supersede the default values specified in the file.